VitaliKirpu/IAH_SinglePlayerAITemplate/README.md

 3. Launch this Example API Template Project; automation should occur now.
 From the main menu, the AI will navigate the UI, select Hacker, enter the game, perform all necessary actions, create units, and battle enemies if they are present.

 ### Troubleshooting
-- AI Template Crashes on Launch, or nothing happens. -> Make sure to do port forwarding. https://github.com/VitaliKirpu/IAH_SinglePlayerAITemplate/blob/016dd4caf0547f001e7ef03a33c421afb9412fb2/IAH_SinglePlayerAutomation/Program.cs#L29
+- AI Template Crashes on Launch, or nothing happens. -> Make sure to do port forwarding and ensure the game runs. https://github.com/VitaliKirpu/IAH_SinglePlayerAITemplate/blob/016dd4caf0547f001e7ef03a33c421afb9412fb2/IAH_SinglePlayerAutomation/Program.cs#L29